-- 1. Smoking, Electronic Cigarettes, and Smoke-less tobacco must be done behind the Dining Hall - 2.
+- 1. Smoking, Electronic Cigarettes, and Smoke-less tobacco must be done behind the Dining Hall. - 2.
 Unit Leader Lounge WiFi Password: cccoffee - 3.
-Upper Korff bathroom are for adults and staff only. - 4.
+Upper Korff bathroom are for adults and staff only.
+Youth may use the lower Korff restrooms. - 4.
 Flag and Grace, and Bathroom Cleaning Sign-up completed at first Adult Leader Meeting. - 5.
 All cars should be parked in the North lot, facing the road. - 6.
 Solar lights are used to identify the Unit Leader in each campsite, these will be provided. - 7.
 No riding in the bed of trucks or trailers. - 8.
 Mail can be found in the main office sorted by campsite. - 9.
-Visitor Meals are \$8.00, tickets can be purchased at the Trading Post. - 10.
+Visitor Meals are \$10.00, tickets can be purchased at the Trading Post. - 10.
 Family Night on Friday starts at 4:00pm.